hashicorp/design-system/website/docs/markdown/basic-styling.md

 <div class="doc-markdown-content">

-Text can be **bold**, _italic_, or ~~strikethrough~~.
-[Links](https://github.com) should be blue with no underlines (unless hovered over).
+Text can be **bold**, _italic_, or ~~strikethrough~~, and can contain emoji like 👋 🙂 🚨 🚀.

+Inline [links](https://github.com) should be styled according to the design specifications.

 There should be whitespace between paragraphs.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Pellentesque erat elit, lacinia at magna eget, porttitor lobortis nulla.

 There should be whitespace between paragraphs.
-There should be whitespace between paragraphs.
-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-There should be whitespace between paragraphs.
-There should be whitespace between paragraphs.
-There should be whitespace between paragraphs.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Pellentesque erat elit, lacinia at magna eget, porttitor lobortis nulla.

 > There should be no margin above this first sentence.
 >